Supported Patching

 // User(id = 10, email = "updated@@example.com", phone = 1234567890L)

-, while the optional e-mail string got updated from
+The field phone remained the same as in the original user, while the optional e-mail string got updated from

 a patch object.

-An interesting case appears when both the patch case class
+An interesting case appears when both the patch case class and the patched object define fields f: Option[A].

-in the patched object and patch, we would like to apply the following semantic table:
+Depending on the values of f in the patched object and patch, we would like to apply the following semantic table:

 patchedObject.f |